UsithaDJay/RPAL_Interpreter/README.md

   Run the Makefile in the root directory
   <pre>make</pre>
+  (Compiled class files and packages will be created in root directory if there are no erros in java files)

   Then run rpal20 file giving rpal program file name as below(being in the root directory)
   ```sh
   java rpal20 <filename>